Matthias Duan Yinming

-Matthias Duan Yinming (段荫明 (段蔭明); 22 February 1908 - 10 January 2001) was a Chinese Roman Catholic Bishop of Roman Catholic Diocese of Sichuan, China.
+Matthias Duan Yinming (段荫明 (段蔭明); 22 February 1908 - 10 January 2001) was a Sichuanese Roman Catholic Bishop of the Diocese of Wanxian, western China.

 Biography

 Duan was born in Dachuan District, Dazhou, Sichuan, on February 22, 1908, to a Catholic family, during the late Qing dynasty.
 He went to study at Pontifical Urban University in Rome in 1935.
 He was ordained a priest in 1938.

 In 1944, he was appointed president of the Shiguang Catholic Church.
-On June 9, 1949, Pope Pius XII appointed Duan as bishop of the Roman Catholic Diocese of Wanxian.
+On June 9, 1949, Pope Pius XII appointed Duan as bishop of the Diocese of Wanxian.
 He was ordained bishop on October 18 of that same year.

 After the establishment of the Communist State, he successively served as director of the Sichuan Catholic Partnership, member of the China Catholic Partnership, vice-chairman of Sichuan Catholic Partnership.

 In 1998, Pope John Paul II invited Duan to attend the special session of bishops in Asia.
 He could not travel without a passport.

 He died on January 10, 2001.